meyburdj/concept_bot_filter/README.md

 10th grade and World History to reinforce the tone and context for the ultimate student question.
 It has been tested against a wide range of grades, academic topics, and associated questions.
-Input and output guardrails have been included in the prompt to maintain the integrety of the context and create a safer chatbot experience.
+Input and output guardrails have been included in the prompt to maintain the integrity of the context and create a safer chatbot experience.

 To see the raw prompt without artificial linebreaks see [raw_prompt.txt](https://github.com/meyburdj/concept_bot_nemo/blob/main/raw_prompt.txt)